benbalter/benbalter.github.com/posts/_posts/2012-10-09-open-source-is-not-a-verb.md

 5. **Mechanics** - Is it in version control or just a static download?
 Is the bug tracker public?
 Can I comment and submit?
 What about documentation?
 Is it maintained in a wiki?
 6. **Communication** - Can developers communicate directly or must they go through the parent organization? (e.g., annoucment verses conversation models)
 7. **Purpose-built Code** - Is the code writen for open source?
 Is it sufficiently documented?
 Is it modular?
 Is it specific to the initial usecase or abstracted out to the underlying logic?

+All of the above are underlying principles that drive development from day one, and are not incompatible with a philosophy that dicates code remains under lock and key until a minimum viable product (MVP) has been reached.
+They do remain incompatible, however, with a philosophy that says business as usual can be converted into a sucessful open source project at the click of a button.

+Publishing is one necessary step to creating open source software, but it's neither the first nor is it the last.